mottla/CryptoVote/README.md

 Currently it should be used for educational purposes only!

 *Missing*
-No underlying database
+-No underlying database
-No automated neighbor finding
+-No automated neighbor finding
-No DOS protection
+-No DOS protection
-No elegant handeling of orphan blocks
+-No elegant handeling of orphan blocks
-No merkle tree.
-One block can holds at most one transaction.
+-No merkle tree.
+One block holds at most one transaction.